crolllab/crolllab_v3/index.md

 ---  |---
+18 Aug 2023 | We sadly had to say good-bye to Sami, our amazing fellowship postdoc from Colombia, and Cristela, our fantastic apprentice.
+We'll miss you!
 17 July 2023 | We celebrated Ana Rodriguez EMBO short-term stay with our lab for the past three months.
 It was great hosting you!
 9 May 2023 | Emile Gluck-Thaler will move on to a faculty position in Wisconsin-Madison.
 Huge congrats!!
 We'll sorely miss you!
 Check also the [blog](/blog/)
 9 May 2023 | Congratulations to Wided Abdedayem from the National Agronomic Institute of Tunisia to win a scholarship to pursue a year of your PhD with us!